stdtabs/stdtabs.github.io/docs/example.calculate.durations.md

 ------------------------------------------------------------------------

-## Calculate beat duration
+## Beat duration

-Calculating beat duration is quite more complex.
-It depends on:
+Calculating beat duration in seconds is quite more complex.
+It depends
+on:

 - tempo
 - time signature
-- non dotted, dotted, double dotted beat
+- non dotted, dotted or double dotted beat
+- division type

-PhpTabs (>=0.6.0) provides a shortcut method to get this value.
+PhpTabs (>=0.6.0) provides a shortcut method to easily get this value.

 The `getTime()` method is provided by the `\PhpTabs\Music\Voice` model.